ichorid/meritrank-python/README.md

 This repository contains the Python implementation for the incremental version of the MeritRank scoring system (which is inspired by personalized PageRank).
 The implementation is broken down into several modules,
 namely:
-* `meritrank_python.rank`: incremental PageRank with in-memory data structures
+* `meritrank_python.rank`: incremental MeritRank with in-memory data structures
 * `meritrank_python.disk_persistence`: and `mdb`-based persistence layer for storing the rank state on disk
 * `meritrank_python.asgi`: a FastAPI-based API for the ranking system (persists data to disk by default)